 Philip Morris International (NYSE:PM) spun off from Altria in 2008.
 As the name implies, it operates primarily outside of the U.S., despite the Manhattan address of its headquarters.
 Among top tobacco stocks, it remains best known for retaining the right to market Marlboro cigarettes outside of the U.S. (Altria holds the U.S. rights).

 Due to its offshore focus, Phillip Morris International now exceeds the size of its original parent company.
-It holds a market cap of about $129 billion, slightly larger than Altria’s market cap of just under $118 billion.
-The forward P/E of 16.4 comes in somewhat higher than Altria.
-However, with its five-year average PE of 20.3, it usually trades at a slight premium to its former parent.
+It holds a market cap of about $128 billion, larger than Altria’s market cap of about $94.5 billion.
+The forward P/E of 15 comes in somewhat higher than Altria.
+However, it usually trades at a slight premium to its former parent.

 On the dividend front, it lags the long-term history of Altria, but little else.
-This payout has risen every year since the company’s 2008 spinoff.
-The recent increase takes the annual dividend to the equivalent of $4.56 per share, a yield of over 5.5%.
+The payout has risen every year since the company’s 2008 spinoff.
+The recent increase takes the annual dividend to $4.68 per share, a yield of 5.67%.

 Universal Corp.
 (UVV)